ICHEC-learn/python-hpc/_episodes/08-dask.md

 ~~~
 {: .language-python}

 The changes come in the main body of the code, when we come to initialise it.
-You will still need to intialise the
+You will still need to initialise the
 scheduler and workers by calling `Client`.
 However this time it is called without any arguments.
 The system of MPI
 processes is created by calling `intialize`.
 You can see that the parameters are setup at this call and not through
 `Client()`.
 One thing you may notice is that the number of workers has not been set.
 This is set at execute time.